When the

 kingdom of Asturias, which would defend and expand the territories ruled

 by Christians during the following centuries.
-The year 910 was Asturias
+Asturias was in the year 910

 divided into three parts between the brothers Fruela II (Asturias), Ordoño